 - Is the hospital a safe and healthy setting for all?
-Are all persons well protected from smoke and noise, how healthy is the food offered in the premises, is there space to relax, place for privacy?
+Are all persons well protected from smoke and noise?
+How healthy is the food offered in the premises?
+Is there space to relax and a place for privacy?

-- And what is the ecological footprint of the hospital or the organization and how can it perform environmentally friendly?
+- And what is the ecological footprint of the hospital or the organization?
+How can it perform environmentally friendly?